compomics/meta-proteome-analyzer/README.md

 ## Download ##

-[[download]](http://svn.mpi-magdeburg.mpg.de/MetaProteomeAnalyzer/Download/mpa-portable-1.2.zip)  *MPA Portable version 1.2 - Windows 64-bit - released on July 21, 2016*
+[[download]](http://svn.mpi-magdeburg.mpg.de/MetaProteomeAnalyzer/Download/mpa-portable-1.3.0.zip)  *MPA Portable version 1.3.0 - Windows and Linux 32-bit/64-bit - released on December 17, 2016*

 ---

+## News ##

+*MPA Portable version 1.3.0* has been released with the following new features:
+ * Automated integration of the database search algorithms Comet and MS-GF+ (OMSSA was removed)
+ * Support of two-step database searching (beta version - to be tested)
+ * Cross-platform compatiblity with full linux support
+ * The overall speed of the application was improved due to various code modifications
+ * Support of the latest UniProtJAPI version 1.0.9.

+---

 ## Introduction ##

-**MetaProteomeAnalyzer** (MPA) is a software pipeline which has been developed for analyzing and visualizing metaproteomics (and also proteomics) data.
-The tool presents a MS/MS data processing application for protein identification in combination with an user-friendly interactive client.
-The metaproteomics data analysis software is developed in the Java programming language and uses a neo4j graph database backend for flexible and user-defined data querying of the results.
+**MetaProteomeAnalyzer** (MPA) is a scientific software for analyzing and visualizing metaproteomics (and also proteomics) data.
+The tool presents a MS/MS spectrum data processing application for protein identification in combination with an user-friendly interactive graphical interface.
+The metaproteomics data analysis software is developed in the Java programming language and provides various features for an user-defined querying of the results.

 ---

 ## MPA Portable ##

 **MPA Portable** is a light-weight and stand-alone software for the identification of proteins and in-depth analysis of metaproteomics (and also proteomics) data.
-The MPA software currently supports the database search engines [MS-GF+](https://bix-lab.ucsd.edu/pages/viewpage.action?pageId=13533355), [X!Tandem](http://www.thegpm.org/tandem/) and OMSSA taking MGF spectrum files as input.
+The MPA software currently supports the database search engines [Comet](http://comet-ms.sourceforge.net/), [MS-GF+](https://bix-lab.ucsd.edu/pages/viewpage.action?pageId=13533355) and [X!Tandem](http://www.thegpm.org/tandem/) taking MGF spectrum files as input data.
 User-provided FASTA databases (preferably downloaded from UniProtKB) are formatted automatically.
 *Please note:* MPA Portable can be run directly on your desktop PC or laptop and no separate installation is needed: just double-click the provided JAR file or use the provided batch file (see below on this page).

 ---